pypa/wheel/docs/index.rst

 libraries.
 The keyring library may not be able to find your keys (choosing a different key storage back end based on available dependencies) unless you run it from the same environment used for keygen.

-A future version of `wheel sign` will be able to choose different signing keys depending on the package name, in case a user wishes to reserve a more widely trusted key for packages they intend to distribute.

 Format
 ------